Mongolia eyes Peabody to develop giant coalmine

 | ULAN BATOR

-ULAN BATOR The state-owned developer of the huge Tavan Tolgoi coal deposit in Mongolia has invited U.S. miner Peabody Energy BTU.N to help build infrastructure and be a temporary mine contractor on the project ahead of a much-delayed bidding process, a senior company official said.
+ULAN BATOR The state-owned developer of the huge but remote Tavan Tolgoi coal deposit in Mongolia has invited U.S. miner Peabody Energy BTU.N to help build infrastructure at the project ahead of a much-delayed bidding process, a senior company official said.

 Industry pundits said the move puts Peabody in a strong position with the government, leading to speculation that it could get a bigger slice of the prized asset under a new bidding process than it was allotted under a previous deal that was scrapped amid criticism it was unfair.

 The plan is to design infrastructure at West Tsankhi that can also be used at the east Tsankhi Block owned by ETT.
-Perth-based Macmahon Holdings (MAH.AX) and Germany's Operta are currently mining the east block under a five-year, $500 million contract as operators.
+Perth-based Macmahon Holdings (MAH.AX) and Germany's Operta are currently mining the east block under a five-year, $500 million contract.

 "We have to make sure that we are designing everything, including the transport infrastructure and the wash plants for West and East Tsankhi ...
 So the sooner we have another partner ... to help us work through these issues, the better," Hancock said.